huggingface/huggingface_hub/README.md

 Check out the source code for all possible params (we'll create a real doc page in the future).

+### Bonus: `snapshot_download`

+`snapshot_download()` downloads all the files from the remote repository at the specified revision, stores it to disk (in a versioning-aware way) and returns its local file path.

+Parameters:
+- a `repo_id` in the format `namespace/repository`
+- a `revision` on which the repository will be downloaded
+- a `cache_dir` which you can specify if you want to control where on disk the files are cached.

 <br>

 ## Publish models to the huggingface.co hub